Getting Started

 files = list(map(str, data_dir.glob("*.fits")))

-If the data_dir is corretly set the files variable should be a list of paths to three OIFITS files.
+If data_dir is correctly set, files should be a list of three OIFITS file paths.

 Warning

-Let’s create a simple binary model with one resolved component.
-It will be built using two components:
+We will now create a simple binary model with one resolved component using two components:

 • A point source created with the oimPt class

-• A uniform disk create with the oimUD class
+• A uniform disk created with the oimUD class

 ud = oim.oimUD(d=3, f=0.5, x=5, y=-5)